 After a silence of some time an old man rose, went to the door, took down the Spanish flag, brought it and laid it at my feet, and then received the American flag, and elevated it on the staff which had lately borne the standard of his Catholic Majesty.
 This gave great satisfaction to the Osage and Kaw, both of whom decidedly avow themselves to be under American protection.
 Perceiving that every face in the council was clouded with sorrow as if some great national calamity was about to befall them, I took up the contested colors and told them ‘that as they had now shown themselves dutiful children in acknowledging their great American father, I did not wish to embarrass them with the Spaniards, for it was the wish of the Americans that their red brethren should remain peaceably round their own fires, and not embroil themselves in any dispute between the white people; and that for fear the Spaniards might return there in force again, I returned them their flag, but with the injunction that it should never be hoisted again during our stay.’
 At this, there was a general shout of applause, and the charge was particularly attended to.”

 Here, the expedition was divided, part returning down the Arkansas River and the other portion going on up to the mountains for the purpose of discovering the headwaters of the Red River, and descending that unknown stream — unknown to the Americans.
 Canoes were made of buffalo and deer hides stretched over wooden frames, filled with provisions, arms and ammunition, and in these boats, Lieutenant Wilkinson, with six of the soldiers and two Osage Indians, embarked for Fort Adams on the Mississippi River below Natchez, Mississippi.
 On January 8, 1807, they reached Arkansas Post, near the mouth of the Arkansas River, after severe hardships and passing through many dangers from hostile Indians.
-Pike advanced rapidly up the Arkansas River, and on October 31st saw much crystalline salt on the surface of the ground.
-At that time he was not far from the present town of Kinsley, Edwards County, Kansas.
+Pike advanced rapidly up the Arkansas River and, on October 31st, saw much crystalline salt on the surface of the ground.
+At that time, he was not far from the present town of Kinsley, Edwards County, Kansas.

-A few days later he crossed into what is now the State of Colorado, and on the 15th reached Purgatory River, a branch of the Arkansas.
-His purpose was to meet with the Comanche Indians near the headwaters of the Arkansas River, then to strike across the country to the head of Red River, and descend to Natchitoches according to the original plan.
+A few days later, he crossed into what is now the State of Colorado and on the 15th, reached Purgatory River, a branch of the Arkansas.
+His purpose was to meet with the Comanche Indians near the headwaters of the Arkansas River, then to strike across the country to the head of Red River and descend to Natchitoches according to the original plan.

-Thus far, Pike had ascertained the sources of the Little Osage and the Neosho Rivers; had passed around the head of the Kansas River, and had discovered the headwaters of the South Platte River.
+Thus far, Pike had ascertained the sources of the Little Osage and the Neosho Rivers, had passed around the head of the Kansas River and had discovered the headwaters of the South Platte River.
 He was now intent on finding the upper sources of the Red River.
-What Pike called the third fork was reached on November 23rd and he wrote: “As the river appeared to be dividing itself into many small branches and of course, must be near its extreme source, I concluded to put the party in a defensible situation; and then ascend the north fork to the high point of the blue mountain, which we conceived would be one day’s march, in order to be enabled from its pinnacle to lay down the various branches and positions of the country.”
+What Pike called the third fork was reached on November 23rd and he wrote: “As the river appeared to be dividing itself into many small branches and, of course, must be near its extreme source, I concluded to put the party in a defensible situation; and then ascend the north fork to the high point of the blue mountain, which we conceived would be one day’s march, in order to be enabled from its pinnacle to lay down the various branches and positions of the country.”

 The “third fork” was the St. Charles River, and Pike’s encampment was made at what he called the “grand forks,” or at the junction of the Fountain River with the Arkansas River.
 The high point he referred to would later be named Pike’s Peak.
-His men cut the necessary logs the next day, and erected a strong breastwork, five feet high on three sides, with the other opening on the south bank of the Arkansas River.
+His men cut the necessary logs the next day and erected a strong breastwork, five feet high on three sides, with the other opening on the south bank of the Arkansas River.
 Leaving all the others at this fort, Pike, Robinson, Miller, and Brown started for the mountains.
-By the 26th they had ascended so high that they looked down on the clouds rolling across the plain to the east.
-The next day they reached the summit, after a very difficult time; having been obliged often to wade in snow waist-deep.
+By the 26th, they had ascended so high that they looked down on the clouds rolling across the plain to the east.
+The next day they reached the summit after a very difficult time, having been obliged often to wade in snow waist-deep.
 Returning, they reached the fort on the 29th, after which the surrounding country was explored for several miles in every direction in a vain search for the source of the Red River.